VISIT

 WHAT IS THERE TO DO?

 Our picturesque town is just three miles from Hadrian’s Wall and a section of the escarpment which is the most spectacular and intact.
 It is a popular place to stop, especially with cyclists and walkers.
 (There are 22 circular walks through historic countryside bordering the town).
 A nature lover’s delight, Haltwhistle is surrounded by dramatic natural moorlands.
-With its quirky pubs, tea shops and restaurants, Haltwhistle is a delightful place for a vacaction.
+With its quirky pubs, tea shops and restaurants, Haltwhistle is a delightful place for a holiday.

 WHY VISIT US?